ilukasschneider/ALEJ-Chat/README.md

 1. Have npm and nodejs installed

-2. change into frontend directory
+2. change into ALEJ-Chat-Client directory

 3. run
     > npm install